peteroupc/Numbers/README.md

 About
 -----------

-Written in 2016 by Peter O.
+Written by Peter O. in 2016.

 Any copyright is dedicated to the Public Domain.
 [http://creativecommons.org/publicdomain/zero/1.0/](http://creativecommons.org/publicdomain/zero/1.0/)